School Insurance of Florida

 Affordable Insurance Protection!

-The School Board of Pasco County strives to provide a safe learning environment for all students.
+The Orange County Public School Board strives to provide a safe learning environment for all students.
 Sports accidents that happen during practice or play are not usually the fault of the school.
 Schools are not required by law to purchase coverage for accidental injuries.
-As a service, the School District purchases a basic sports accident insurance policy to assist families with some of the medical expenses that may result from a school sports related injury.
+As a service, the School District purchases a basic sports accident insurance policy to assist families with some of the medical expenses that may result from a school sports related injury during the regular school term.
 This coverage will not pay for 100% of all charges incurred as a result of an accidental injury.
-It is the Parent responsibility to pay for any expenses not covered by the school insurance plan or any other insurance plan.
+It is the Parents responsibility to pay for any expenses not covered by the school insurance plan or any other insurance plan.

 HOW TO FILE A CLAIM FOR SCHOOL SPORTS RELATED ACCIDENTS

 If your student has suffered a sports related accident please follow these steps:

 1) File your claim with your primary insurance first and stay within your primary insurance network.